trevex/zanzigo/README.md

 The `zanzigo`-library provides building blocks for creating your own [Zanzibar](https://research.google/pubs/pub48190/)-esque authorization service.
 If you are unfamiliar with Google's Zanzibar, check out [zanzibar.academy](https://zanzibar.academy/) by Auth0.

+This respository also includes a server-implementation using gRPC/ConnectRPC.

 ## Install

 ```bash